White Marble Kitchen Ideas (Popular Stone Types)

 Marble Backsplash Kitchen

-Slab backsplashes are also available to tie in with the countertops as well as marble tiles that you can use to make any desirable patterns, possibly even a custom mosaic!
-This is where the creativity can run wild and the colors can be bolder and different because the backsplash is not directly in people’s faces and allows a smaller area to be vocal and eccentric.
+Slab backsplashes are also available to tie in with the countertops, as are marble tiles that you can use to make any desirable pattern, possibly even a custom mosaic!
+This is where the creativity can run wild, and the colors can be bolder and different because the backsplash is not directly in people’s faces, allowing a smaller area to be vocal and eccentric.

-A popular application of white Carrara in kitchens is the backsplash since it requires less daily maintenance.
-Compared to countertops, applying Carrara on the backsplash would not subject it to as much as wear-and-tear from cracks, moisture and stains, and would, therefore, definitely last longer.
-It usually gets exposed to oil and moisture when placed near the cooking range and the sink, but the amount of moisture it is exposed to is way less than when you place it on countertops.
+The backsplash is a popular white Carrara application in kitchens since it requires less daily maintenance.
+Compared to countertops, applying Carrara on the backsplash would not subject it to as much wear-and-tear from cracks, moisture, and stains and would, therefore, definitely last longer.
+It usually gets exposed to oil and moisture when placed near the cooking range and the sink, but the amount of moisture it is much less than when you place it on countertops.

 - Seal – Since marble is a porous material, sealing it is important so that moisture doesn’t seep inside the material and cause bacteria build-up, as well as cracks.
 Use the appropriate sealing agent for your material as recommended.
 If water doesn’t bead on the surface of your marble anymore, it’s a sign you need to reseal.